Low-Dimensional and Transversely Curved Optimization Dynamics in Grokking: Conclusion

 \section{Conclusion}

 We have shown that the weight-space trajectory during grokking lies on a rank-1 empirically invariant submanifold of parameter space---the execution manifold---and that loss-landscape curvature is confined to the normal bundle of this submanifold.
 Curvature growth in the normal bundle consistently precedes generalization by 600--1600 steps, establishing a robust temporal ordering; however, non-grokking operations also exhibit moderate curvature growth without generalizing, so onset is a necessary precondition rather than a sufficient predictor.
 These findings hold across six modular arithmetic operations, three random seeds, two weight-decay settings, a $100\times$ learning rate sweep, and two qualitatively different hyperparameter regimes ($200\times$ range in training timescale).
 Causal intervention experiments close the loop: suppressing orthogonal gradient flow prevents grokking with a monotonic dose--response across four operations, while artificially boosting curvature defects has no effect, establishing that normal-bundle curvature growth is mechanistically necessary for the generalization transition.
-The geometric picture---empirically invariant execution manifold, orthogonal curvature confinement, necessary-but-not-sufficient temporal ordering, and causal confirmation via interventions---provides a new lens for understanding the grokking phenomenon and suggests that monitoring gradient non-commutativity during training may serve as a diagnostic for ongoing loss-landscape reorganization, even when generalization is not yet observable in accuracy metrics.
+Weight-SVD analysis reveals the mechanism underlying these dynamics: grokking is preceded by a transient near-degeneracy of the leading singular values of the attention matrices ($\sigma_1 \approx \sigma_2$), during which the representation basis is unstable and the commutator defect rises sharply.
+Generalization coincides with the breaking of this spectral symmetry as one mode dominates and the operators align.
+Local integrability analysis confirms that the commutator energy is almost entirely contained within the weight-structure subspace ($\rho_{\mathrm{local}} \approx 1.0$), and this alignment is basis-independent: three independent decompositions all exhibit a sign flip at grokking, confirming the structural nature of the transition.
+The geometric picture---empirically invariant execution manifold, orthogonal curvature confinement, spectral symmetry-breaking, basis-independent integrability, and causal confirmation via interventions---provides a new lens for understanding the grokking phenomenon and suggests that monitoring gradient non-commutativity during training may serve as a diagnostic for ongoing loss-landscape reorganization, even when generalization is not yet observable in accuracy metrics.

 \paragraph{Reproducibility.} All code and figures are available at \url{https://github.com/skydancerosel/grokking-integrability}.
 Total compute for full reproduction is approximately 9 hours on a single Apple M-series machine.